statechannels/statechannels/packages/hub/readme.md

 ### Interacting with the hub from a browser

+**NOTE**: it is important to define a unique `HUB_ADDRESS` if others are running the hub locally since all hub instances use the same Firebase realtime database.

 To play against the hub from the browser client, the hub and the browser need to:

 - Share the state-channel address of the hub.
-A good way to do so is to create a `.env.development.local` in the monorepo root with HUB_ADDRESS and HUB_PRIVATE_KEY defined.
+A good way to do so is to create a `.env.development.local` in the monorepo root with `HUB_ADDRESS` and `HUB_PRIVATE_KEY` defined.
 - Point to the same local Ganache server.
-Configure your `.env.*.local` files accordingly.
+Configure your `.env` files accordingly.
+This should work without any modifications.
 - Point to the same contract addresses on Ganache.
+This will be the case if the hub and the client wallet point to the same Ganache server.

-You will also need to make sure that the hub's address has funds.
-You can find the hub address in [constants.ts](https://github.com/statechannels/monorepo/blob/master/packages/hub/src/constants.ts)
+You will also need to make sure that the hub's blockchain address has funds.
+The default hub blockchain address `HUB_SIGNER_ADDRESS` is in [constants.ts](https://github.com/statechannels/monorepo/blob/master/packages/hub/src/constants.ts)

 ## Testing